 A monster classroom theme is fun and surprising — and this year, it’s also easy, because Scholastic has a bunch of classroom decoratives with this theme:

 - Monsters Back to School Bulletin Board

 Here’s our DIY monster bulletin board idea:

 Melissa and Doug’s Monster Bowling Game is a very good match for the Scholastic decoratives, and good for hand-eye coordination.
-Their Fuzzy Make-Your-Own Monster Puppet is reminiscent of Mr. Potato Head, and lets you have a plethora of different monster puppets for your unit.
-Another great option for a puppet for this theme is Gund Cookie Monster Full Body Puppet, since Cookie Monster is the most loveable monster around.
+Another great option for a plush for this theme is Gund Cookie Monster , since Cookie Monster is the most loveable monster around.
 David Kirk’s Stacking Mongo Monster is a building toy for preschool and an art object, too.